 Software Help

 CoinTracker Review 2026: Is CoinTracker Legit?
-A CPA Weighs In
+A Crypto Tax Specialist Weighs In

 Is CoinTracker legit and accurate for crypto taxes?
-An independent CPA's 2026 CoinTracker review: safety, accuracy, pricing, the per-wallet rule, and who it fits.
+Our honest 2026 CoinTracker review covers safety, accuracy, pricing, the per-wallet rule, and who it fits.

 “Is CoinTracker legit?” is one of the most common questions we hear, and the honest answer is yes, it is a legitimate, well-established company.
 But that is rarely what people are actually worried about.
 What they really want to know is whether they can trust the numbers it produces on their tax return.
-As a CPA firm that reviews CoinTracker reports regularly, here is our straight take.
+As a crypto tax team that reviews CoinTracker reports regularly, here is our straight take.

 Short version: CoinTracker is legit and safe to use, and it is accurate for clean portfolios on major US exchanges.
 The risk is not the company.
 It is filing a report built on incomplete data.